emlynoregan/gaedocstore/README.md

     - If the key doesn't already exist, then a new GDSDocument is created for that key.

-- The top level object is mapped to the GDSDocument.
+- The top level dict is mapped to the GDSDocument (which is an expando).
-    - Simple values become simple properties

-    - Arrays become repeated properties

-    - Dictionaries become a StructuredProperty

 - The GDSDocument property structure is built recursively to match the JSON object structure.

-- There is an ndb constraint that if one StructuredProperty is inside another StructuredProperty, then only one of them may be repeated.
-To work with this contraint, any repeated StructuredProperty that would appear under another StructuredProperty is made into a LocalStructuredProperty instead.
-Further, any StructuredProperty that would appear under a LocalStructuredProperty also becomes a LocalStructuredProperty.
-The penalty for using LocalStructuredProperty is that the contents are unindexable.
+    - Simple values become simple property values

+    - Arrays become JSON in a GDSJson object, which just hold "json", a JsonProperty (nothing inside is indexed, or searchable)

+    - Dictionaries become another GDSDocument

+    - So nested dictionary fields are fully indexed and searchable, but anything inside an array is not.

 ## Simple Get